-The catch here is that you have to own your house to be to exchange.
-If you can’t find a family to exchange homes with using your own networks, there are a few platforms that make it possible to connect with like-minded people across the world.
+The catch here is that your own house becomes the exchange.
+If you can’t find a family to exchange homes with using your own networks, there are a few platforms that make it possible to connect with like-minded travelers across the world.

 Best Home Exchange Platforms:

 Pitch a Tent and Camp